RAG MusicChildcare

 It's okay even for first-timers!
 We've collected origami that's hugely popular with children from age 3!
 (41–50)

-Open it, then fold both sides toward the center.
+Fold both corners up toward the center.

 Easy fox face